Mayurji/mayurji.github.io/_posts/2021-01-09-Making Python Faster - Part I.md

 Although “more yellow lines” means more calls into the virtual machine, this won’t necessarily cause your code to run slower.
 Each call into the virtual machine has a cost, but the cost of those calls will be significant only if the calls occur inside large loops.
 Calls outside large loops (for example, the line used to create `output` at the start of the function) are not expensive relative to the cost of the inner calculation loop.

-In above example, the lines with the most calls back into the Python virtual machine (the “most yellow”) are lines 4 and 8.
+In the above example, the lines with the most calls back into the Python virtual machine (the “most yellow”) are lines 4 and 8.
 From previous [profiling blog](https://mayurji.github.io/blog/2021/01/02/profiling), we know that line 8 is likely to be called over 30 million times, so that’s a great candidate to focus on.

-To improve the execution time, the inner loops needs to be declared with objects type rather than leaving it for inference while running.
+To improve the execution time, the inner loops need to be declared with objects type rather than leaving them for inference while running.
 These loops can then make fewer of the relatively expensive calls back into the Python virtual machine, saving us time.

 In general, the lines that probably cost the most CPU time are those: